 Get a Professional Fitting

-If you are having trouble measuring, don’t hesitate to consult a professional bra fitter at a department store or a lingerie specialty store to make sure you are wearing the right size.
+If you are having trouble measuring, don’t hesitate to consult a professional bra fitter at a department store or a lingerie specialty store to make sure you are wearing the right size and the right style.
 The fitter can suggest special fabrics and styles to meet your particular needs.

 For example, some women have particularly full or heavy breasts, but not necessarily bigger breasts.
 So, they may not need a bigger cup size.
 Instead, they should look for bras with special construction, fabrics and straps made especially for the “fuller” breast.